 “There were gambling machines in all the stores.
 Even Walmart had them.
 Literally the minute you step off the airplane, there’s gambling everywhere.”

 Her dad’s addiction defined her childhood, as it did those of her two older siblings.
 Each adjusted to a role predestined in a dysfunctional family.

-It was not unusual for Berenbaum to be responsible for tracking her dad down at the gaming tables and begging him for enough money to buy a gallon of milk.
-Yet she, too, fell for the lure of bright lights and big wins.
+It was not unusual for Berenbaumto be tasked with tracking her dad down at the gaming tables and begging him for enough money to buy a gallon of milk.
+Yet she, too, fell for the lure bright lights and big wins.

 She still remembers the day she first took a turn at the tables herself, at the precocious age of 14.
 She found it “”frightening,” but also “exhilarating.”